brettkromkamp/awesome-knowledge-management/README.md

 - [Foam](https://foambubble.github.io/foam/) - A personal knowledge management and sharing system inspired by Roam Research, built on [Visual Studio Code](https://code.visualstudio.com/) and GitHub.
 - [Stroll](https://giffmex.org/stroll/stroll.html) - A notetaking tool built with the TiddlyWiki platform, imitating a number of features of Roam, including bi-directional links and autocomplete suggestions for linking.
 - [Zettlr](https://www.zettlr.com/) - "A markdown editor for the 21st century" that supports crosslinking and integrates with Zotero.
+- [Semantic MediaWiki](https://www.semantic-mediawiki.org/wiki/Semantic_MediaWiki) - An open-source extension to MediaWiki that that can turn a wiki into a powerful and flexible knowledge management system.

 ## Libraries